pnwairfire/bluesky/docs/configuration.md

 #### if type 'file':

- - ***'config' > 'load' > 'sources' > 'file'*** -- *required* for each file type source-- file containing fire data; e.g. '/path/to/fires.csv'; may contain format codes that conform to the C standard (e.g. '%Y' for four digit year, '%m' for zero-padded month, etc.)
+ - ***'config' > 'load' > 'sources' > 'file'*** -- *required* for each file type source-- file containing fire data; e.g. '/path/to/fires.csv'; may contain format codes that conform to the C standard (e.g. '%Y' for four digit year, '%m' for zero-padded month, etc.); note that csv files can be loaded over http(s)
  - ***'config' > 'load' > 'sources' > 'events_file'*** -- *optional* for each file type source-- file containing fire events data; e.g. '/path/to/fire_events.csv'; may contain format codes that conform to the C standard (e.g. '%Y' for four digit year, '%m' for zero-padded month, etc.)

 #### if type 'API':